srkal/onsite/README.md

 Script sends back the name of user and the duration between first and last stored time as response.
 The response is displayed on LCD display.

+## Debugging
+The serial communication pins TX, RX are used to rotary encoder.
+Debug print to serial console is not possible.
+All debug output is redirected to Telnet server.
+Connect to it with any telnet client (Putty) without authorization.
+Use the IP addrees assigned to module WiFi (you can display it on LCD, if needed).